RaviWoods/Arch2_cw2/readme.md

 ## Further debugging

 The first debug tool I used, given in the specification, was debug-req.
 When using this, I printed out each set of the cache, and the block addresses stored inside it.
-The disadvantage of this system was that it wouldn't print out the data stored within the cache, but this pose a problem for the most part.
+The disadvantage of this system was that it wouldn't print out the data stored within the cache, but this didn't pose a problem for the most part.

 In addition to this, I built a preprocessor instruction which would print the name of a variable and its value at any point to standard error, so I could check variables when needed.
-I could turn this off also, for submission
+I could turn this off also, for submission.

 ## File structure